 If you’re looking to reduce premises costs for your business in Belgium, why not look into the possibility of sharing space with other similar businesses and entrepreneurs?
-See this guide to the best coworking spaces in Belgium for some suggestions.

 Support and advice when starting up a business in Belgium

 There is plenty of support and advice available to new businesses in Belgium.
-Most Belgian banks offer start up advice.
+Most Belgian banks offer start-up advice.
 All three Belgian regions offer support and subsidies for businesses that meet certain criteria, and the EU also provides a range of support to SMEs and entrepreneurs.
 This includes financial support for entrepreneurs through the European Investment Fund.
-For help finding an expert tax accountant, check the website of the Instituut van de Accountants en de Blastingconsulenten (French or Dutch only)
+For help finding an expert tax accountant, check the website of the Instituut van de Accountants en de Blastingconsulenten (French or Dutch only).

 - Federal Public Service Economy SMEs, Self-Employed and Energy (FPS): information on self-employment in Belgium, much of which is in English.

 - Business Belgium: also part of the FPS, has detailed information in English on setting up a business in Belgium.